codeagon/badGui/README.md

 As BadderGUI uses UpdateNotification for its payloads, anything written there previously will be overwritten/vanish upon next payload.

-### Syntax / Additions
+### Syntax
 BadderGUI2 comes with a few differences to badGUI.

-Arg| Description
+Arg | Description
 ---|---
 gpk | Executes an internal command, multiple commands can be sent by separating them with `|`.
-When no text is given, commands execute right away and no window is shown. text| Works like the previous version but the GPK now contains a replacer for {@}{/@} that will now create a clickable link that executes a GUI command.
-You'll need to include a `'>` after the command for text since I'm lazy and don't want to touch AS2 again. command| Creates a clickable link that will execute a proxy command img| Places an image.
-Will be clickable if gpk or command are present For titles of the window, they go after the "data" array.
+When no text is given, commands execute right away and no window is shown. text | Works like the previous version but the GPK now contains a replacer for {@}{/@} that will now create a clickable link that executes a GUI command.
+You'll need to include a `'>` after the command for text since I'm lazy and don't want to touch AS2 again. command | Creates a clickable link that will execute a proxy command img | Places an image.
+Will be clickable if gpk or command are present

+For titles of the window, they go after the "data" array.
 For example, ```gui.parse([text: `Hi this is some text`], `hi this is a title for some text)` ```

 ### Examples